aripjatk/CinemaReservation_Sample/README.md

 ## API methods

-`<WAR>` = name of the WAR file in the application server's target directory.
+`<WAR>` = name of the WAR file in the target directory of the Jakarta EE application server (e.g. Tomcat).
 When using the provided `compileAndRun.sh` script, this will be `CinemaReservation`

 ### List screenings